 The 53-year-old went on to helm musical drama Smash, and NBC comedy The Mysteries Of Laura as the titular character.

-On the movie front, she appeared in 2008’s The Women alongside Meg Ryan, and her upcoming film produced by Judd Apatow, Bros, is scheduled to premiere on September 30, 2022.
+On the movie front, she appeared in 2008’s The Women alongside Meg Ryan, and her latest film produced by Judd Apatow, Bros, premiered in September.

 Messing split from husband Daniel Zelman in 2011 after ten years of marriage; they have an 18-year-old son, Roman.

 Mullally continued her sitcom streak as a series regular on ABC’s In The Motherhood, Party Down on Starz, and Fox’s Breaking In.
 Even if she’s not on-screen, fans would recognize her voice as Sarah Wiggum on two episodes of The Simpsons, and various characters on Bob’s Burgers.

 Like McCormack, the 63-year-old branched out to theater for Broadway’s It’s Only a Play alongside Harry Potter star Rupert Grint.

 She married third husband Nick Offerman in 2003 and has released a New York Times bestseller.
 The couple also appeared together in six productions, including Hotel Transylvania 2 and Parks And Recreation.

 Tackling his skills behind the camera, Hayes served as executive producer on Hot In Cleveland, The Soul Man, and Grimm.

 Will & Grace remains his most successful role given the six awards, including Emmys and SAGs, but he bagged a Tony nomination for his first Broadway show Promises, Promises as Chuck Baxter.